ZeroXClem/agenthub_operators/docs/index_data.md

 # IndexData

-The **IndexData** class is responsible for transforming a given input text into a vector index.
-The vector index is a dictionary, with keys being embeddings for text chunks and values being the text chunks themselves.
-The class is derived from the `BaseOperator` and provides a way to split the text into chunks and obtain their embeddings.
-The main focus of the analysis will be the `run_step` method and the helper functions used in it.

-**EMBEDDING_CTX_LENGTH** is set to 1000.
-This is the size of each chunk of text in terms of tokens, chosen to balance speed and accuracy. `EMBEDDING_ENCODING` is set to 'cl100k_base', which is the encoding used for tokenizing the text.
+**Index Data** is a class that extends the `BaseOperator` and is responsible for indexing the input text into chunk embeddings.
+This can be useful when dealing with large texts and requiring efficient operations on text data.

+The main function of this class is `run_step`, which takes the input text, cleans it, and generates the vector index by generating embeddings for chunks of the text.
+The class also includes helper methods to clean text, create batches, and generate chunks for processing.

+## Parameters

+The `IndexData` class does not require any parameters.

+## Inputs

+- `text`: A string that represents the text to be processed and indexed.

-## run_step
+## Outputs

-The `run_step` method is the core of the IndexData class.
-It is responsible for:

-1. Cleaning the input `text` by replacing newline characters with spaces.
-2. Calling the `len_safe_get_embedding()` function to obtain embeddings for input text chunks.
-3. Setting the output `vector_index` with the embeddings dictionary obtained.
-4. Adding a log message with the number of chunk embeddings generated.
+- `vector_index`: A dictionary containing the vector index of the text, where each key is a string representation of the embedding vector, and the value is the corresponding chunk of text.

-## clean_text
+## Helper Methods

-The `clean_text` function is a simple helper function that removes newline characters from the input text and replaces them with spaces.
+- `clean_text(self, text)`: Removes newline characters from the input text and returns the cleaned text.

-## batched

-The `batched` function is a generator that takes an iterable object and a batch size, `n`.
-It splits the iterable into sequential batches of size `n`.
-It raises a ValueError if `n` is less than 1.

-## chunked_tokens

-The `chunked_tokens` function is a generator that tokenizes the input `text` given the specified `encoding_name` and `chunk_length`.
-It splits the tokenized text into sequential chunks of length `chunk_length`.

-## len_safe_get_embedding

-The `len_safe_get_embedding` function is responsible for obtaining embeddings for a given input `text`.
-It has the parameters `max_tokens` and `encoding_name` which default to `EMBEDDING_CTX_LENGTH` and `EMBEDDING_ENCODING` respectively.

-The function works as follows:

-1. It iterates over the chunks obtained using the `chunked_tokens()` function.
-2. For each chunk of text, it calls the `embed_text()` function from the `AiContext` object to obtain the embedding.
-3. It converts the numpy array resulting from the embedding to a tuple, which will be the key in the `chunk_embeddings` dictionary.
-4. It adds the chunk of text as the value for the corresponding key (embedding) in the `chunk_embeddings` dictionary.

-Finally, it returns the `chunk_embeddings` dictionary.
+- `batched(self, iterable, n)`: Yields batches of size `n` from an iterable.

+- `chunked_tokens(self, text, encoding_name, chunk_length)`: Yields chunks of size `chunk_length` for a given input text and encoding_name.
+This method uses the `batched()` method to create chunks and the `tiktoken` library to handle the encoding.

+- `len_safe_get_embedding(self, text, ai_context, max_tokens=EMBEDDING_CTX_LENGTH, encoding_name=EMBEDDING_ENCODING)`: Generates chunk embeddings for the input text.
+It divides the input text into chunks by calling the `chunked_tokens()` method, gets the embeddings for each chunk using the `ai_context.embed_text()` method, and creates a dictionary with tuple(embedding) as keys and the corresponding chunks as values.